Professor Jay

-Joseph Haule (born December 29, 1975), popularly known by his stage name Professor Jay, is a Tanzanian rapper, songwriter, politician and former member of the Tanzanian parliament for Mikumi constituency.
+Joseph Haule (born December 29, 1975), popularly known by his stage name Professor Jay, is a Tanzanian hip hop recording artist, politician and former member of the Tanzanian parliament for Mikumi constituency.
 He is one of the prominent representatives of the "Bongo Flava" Tanzanian hip hop subgenre, which mixes elements from both Western hip hop and the Tanzanian tradition (including swahili lyrics as well as an activist attitude towards Tanzanian social issues such as HIV/AIDS, wealth, inequality, and political corruption).

 Biography

 He started rapping in 1989 as a member of the group Hard Blasters, best known for their hit "Chemsha Bongo" (then he used stage name Nigga J) from their first album, "Funga Kazi".
 Only one year later, they won the title of best hip-hop group in Tanzania.

 During his solo career which started in 2001, he has released number of hits, including "Nikusaidiaje" and "Zali la Mentali (feat Juma Nature)".
 Other songs released by Professor Jay include "Piga Makofi" and "Yataka Moyo".
 Just like Mr. II, he is a pioneering Tanzanian MC, who have remained some of the most popular hip hop musicians in Tanzania, despite influx of many new bidders.
 Also similar to Mr. II and Deepac Braxx from (Kisii County) but who resides in Nairobi Kenya his lyrics often have political messages.
 In one of his songs he imitates an elder politician and ridicules the fake promises they all mindlessly spew as they are trying to get elected.
 The song continues with a chorus saying the words "Ndio Mzee" which means "Yes Sir".
 This represents the brainwashing of the public as politicians make these false promises over and over.
 However, after the song was released, the president of Tanzania referenced the lyrics in one of his speeches, which acknowledged the presence of Bongo Flava and the success of Professor Jay's political lyrics.

 His first album, "Machozi, Jasho na Damu," gained instant recognition for which Professor Jay won several awards.
 He attained other awards such as the best hip-hop album in Tanzania with his second album, "Mapinduzi halisi".